martinrist/reactive-with-rxjs-bacon/content.md

 # Central Abstractions

-- The central abstraction is the Observable
+- The central abstraction is the 'Observable', or 'Event Stream'
     - Represents a stream of events that can be _observed_ and _reacted_ to
     - Events can be of different types and have different sources
     - Reactive Programming abstracts across these different sources